SAP-samples/teched2022-IN280/exercises/ex4/ex42/readme.md

-# Exercise 4.2 - Check key data of all monitored services in overview page
+# Exercise 4.2 - Familiarize yourself with the Health Monitoring overview page

 In this exercise, you will understand which information you may retrieve from this central page of Health Monitoring.
 It shows the healthiness of connected services on the level of *service types* such as Cloud Integration services.
-With that offers a first indicator where crucial changes and adjustments are necessary.
+With that it offers a first indicator where crucial changes and adjustments are necessary.
 Understand the color-coding and available functionalities this page is offering.

 ## Exercise steps

 All these steps are optional and only for your information.
+You may jump directly to [Exercise 4.3](/exercises/ex4/ex43/)

 <br>![](/exercises/ex4/images/HMOverviewpageDetails.png)

-1. *Click* on the *quality icon*, *select* an instance, and *check* whether the **data collection** is running successfully
+1. *Click* on the **quality icon**, *select* a *Cloud Integration service*, and *check* whether the **data collection** is running successfully

    <br>![](/exercises/ex4/images/HMDataQuality.png)

+   **Close** the popup again

-2. In case of raised alerts you would be able to jump directly to the embedded **alerting**
+2. By *clicking* on the **number of alerts** you may able to jump directly to the **alerting page**

-3. Check the **status of business service events** with the time-calender-icon
+3. Check the **status of business service events** with the *time-calendar-icon*

-    It shows the events from the Cloud Availability Center.
+    It shows the events from the **Cloud Availability Center**.
 If a maintenance, disruption or degradation events raise up for a service it will be displayed here

-4. *Click* on the *Star* icon to set tenants of type *Cloud Integration* capability to your **favorite** ones and track them more easily
+4. *Click* on the *Star* icon to set the type *Cloud Integration service* to your **favorite** ones and track them more easily

+    A new card appears in the *Favorites* section that shows not only the services in scope.
+Instead all registered services of that type are included

 5. *Click* on the *info* icon.
-For each Cloud Integration instance you may get a first overview on it's **rating**
+For each *Cloud Integration service* you may get a first overview on it's **rating**

    <br>![](/exercises/ex4/images/HMOverviewCIRating.png)

+   All the services are currently rating in the *Warning level*

 ## Summary